AlgoNode/algorand-node-running/monitoring/alerting.md

 ### InfluxDB Alerting

-*Draft*
+To get started with Alerting within InfluxDB, go to the alerting section under the main menu.

-In the left menu, select Alerts and configure a Threshold Check.
+#### Threshold Check.

-<strong>Define Query</strong>
+Define your query by selecting your bucket, find and select the measurement you want to be alerted on, in this example we're using the "algod_tx_pool_count" measurement.

-Select your bucket, find and select the measurement you want to be alerted on, in this example we're using the "algod_tx_pool_count" measurement.
+We'll select the gauge field and change the aggregate type to 'Last'.

-Our example we'll select the gauge field and change the aggregate type to 'Last'.
+#### Configure Check

-<strong>Configure Check</strong>
+Here you specify your conditions, for example I'll schedule the check every 5s, with offset as 0s

-Schedule every 5s, Offset 0s
+- Critical above 100

-Critical above 100
+- Warning above 80

-Warning above 80
+Click on the tick at the top to save the checks.

-Tick
+Name the check by clicking the pencil icon and call it something useful like "Transactions in pool over 100".

-Name the check, "Transactions in pool over 100"
+#### Notification Endpoints

-Move onto the notification endpoints and add your preferred notification method.
+Under notification endpoints, add your preferred notification method.

 At the time of writing this is limited to HTTP, Slack or PagerDuty

-Then move onto your notification rules.
+#### Notification Rules

 You can set it to run every 5s when status is equal to Crit.
 Then alert to the channel you configured in the previous step

 ### Grafana Alerting